The lac operon¶

 [3]:

-# Simulate a while with no extracellular lactose
+# Simulate with no lactose

 while system.time < 300: